 For this autumnal adventure, the route takes you exactly due east across the gently rolling Suffolk landscape via the old market towns of Newmarket, Bury St Edmunds and Debenham to the historic castle-and-market town of Framlingham for lunch.
-We're running the event two weeks later than last year, as the 7th is taken and last year didn't feel quite autumnal enough.
-However, that means the event no longer coincides with the Great Framlingham Sausage Fest, so you'll have to choose something else from the menu.
+We're running the event a week later than last year due to availability of the hall — we hope to return to the third Saturday next year.
+As last year, this event no longer coincides with the Great Framlingham Sausage Fest, so you'll have to choose something else from the menu.

 Note: if you don't fancy 200km in late October, we're also running a 100km event.

 After the turn the route heads back to the well-respected cyclists' shop+café of Maglia Rosso at the former Metcalfe Arms PH in Hawstead for a bite to eat in the afternoon.
 And then it's a push back up and over the chalk massif that is linked to the Chilterns Hills to one of two long descents back to the plains and thru Cambridge to the finish at Girton Pavilion.

 At this later time of year the trees should be golden and the hedges less-bushy, so the open skies will offer some magnificent big-scape scenes, even if it's raining!
 You do need to hope for either a westerly to push you all the way to the first control on the open sections, or a benign northerly or southerly; an easterly would make the exposed first half somewhat character-building!